boschrexroth/ctrlx-automation-sdk/doc/debug.md

     sudo snap stop sdk-py-remote-debug

 Start the app providing a debug port as command line parameter:

+    sudo snap run sdk-py-remote-debug.app --debug-port=12345

 !!! important
     Ensure that the port number is the same as configured in launch.json.

-    sudo snap run sdk-py-remote-debug.app --debug-port=15678

 Now the app holds on startup and waits for a debug client to connect.

 ### Do Remote Debugging with Visual Studio Code

-In VS Code
+In Visual Studio Code
 * Click the 'Run and Debug' icon in the side bar,
 * select the according launch configuration for remote debugging
 * and enter F5

-The VS Code will connect to the debug server on the ctrlX CORE and attach to the process.
+Visual Studio Code will connect to the debug server on the ctrlX CORE and attach to the process.

 Breakpoints can be set within the Python editor.
 Furthermore breakpoints set programatically are active.

 ### Using Python Package debugpy in your own Projects

 To use remote debugging in your own projects just do following steps:

-* Copy the script public/samples-python/datalayer.remote.debug/debugging.py into your project folder
+* Copy the script samples-python/datalayer.remote.debug/debugging.py into your project folder
 * Install debugpy into your development environment e.g. by adding 'debugpy' into the file requirerequirements.txt
 * Add debugpy to the list of parameter install_requires=[...]